arielgee/Sage-Like/.misc/tasks.md

 		box-sizing: border-box;
 		background-color: transparent;
 	}
+>> STANDING TASK: Check the <select> control in the preferences page.
+Are the colors of the <option> in dark mode are readable when hoverd
+---

+## Next
 * file rssListView.css: for `#listViewStatusbar`, replace `position: fixed;` with `position: absolute;`.
 This will make the variable `--rlv-scrollbar-width` and `updateLayoutWidth()` redundent.
 	* also in notepad.css the `#helpPopup` should be `position: absolute;`
 * revisit all the `data:image/png;base64` images in css files